retsyx/amity/README.md

 Amity is designed to work with a traditional setup centered around a receiver.
 For example, a TV connected to a receiver output, and various playback devices (i.e. media streamers, blu-ray devices, and game consoles) connected to the receiver's inputs.
 When changing the source, the input is changed on the receiver.
 HDMI-CEC only allows the designated TV to select arbitrary sources.
 TVs will not heed source selection commands from any other device.
 As a result, Amity will not be able to control sources connected directly to a TV, including built-in smart TV apps.
 Similarly, Amity does not support HDMI ARC/eARC.
 If you use smart TV apps or connect devices, other than a receiver, directly to the TV inputs, Amity is not for your system.

-Testing of Amity has been limited to the equipment I have.
-It works for me.
-It may very well not work with your equipment.
+At present, Amity can be considered a proof of concept because of the limited set of equipment it has been tested with.
+It may work flawlessly with your equipment, or it may very well not.
 There may be ways to fix issues you encounter, and there may not.
 HDMI-CEC is arbitrary, and capricious.
+As Amity is tested with more equipment, its utility will become clearer.

 Equipment that is known to be compatible with Amity: